kriansa/kriansa.github.io/_posts/2020-05-24-til-how-to-install-debian-on-bhyve.md

 categories: articles
 ---

-When installing Debian 10 on FreeNAS (which uses bhyve as the hypervison) using UEFI, I faced some issues whereas once I removed the installation media, I couldn't boot anymore and I went straight to the EFI shell with the following message:
+When installing Debian 10 on FreeNAS (which uses bhyve as the hypervisor) using UEFI, I faced some issues once I removed the installation media, I couldn't boot anymore and I went straight to the EFI shell with the following message:

 ```
 Boot Failed.
 EFI Misc Device